hima-97/ECG-Arrhythmia-Classification/README.md

 # Feature Selection
 Feature selection is conducted using Mutual Information (MI), a statistical measure that assesses the dependency between variables.
 It identifies features that are most informative about the heartbeat classes, thereby enhancing model performance and reducing computational complexity.

+Implements Mutual Information (MI) ranking for feature selection to reduce computational complexity and enhance model accuracy.
+Features are ranked according to their relevance in predicting heartbeat classes.

+This stage is critical in enhancing model accuracy and reducing computational complexity.
+Utilizing Mutual Information (MI), a statistical measure of dependency, this process identifies features that significantly contribute to classifying the heartbeat types.
+The top 10 MI-ranked features are selected for model training, ensuring a focus on the most relevant ECG signal characteristics.

 # Model Training and Testing
-The project utilizes a Random Forest classifier, an ensemble learning method known for its accuracy and robustness.
-The classifier is fine-tuned through hyperparameter optimization, ensuring optimal performance.
-The model undergoes extensive evaluation, including accuracy assessment and cross-validation, to validate its effectiveness in heartbeat classification.
+The project harnesses a Random Forest classifier, renowned for its accuracy and resilience.
+The model undergoes rigorous hyperparameter tuning for optimal performance.
+Extensive evaluation methods, including accuracy assessment and cross-validation, are employed to affirm the classifier's efficacy in heartbeat categorization.

+A robust Random Forest classifier with 84 decision trees is implemented.
+Extensive model evaluation includes a leave-one-out cross-validation strategy, considering the data's uniqueness.
+The model's performance is meticulously assessed through accuracy, precision, recall, F1 score, and specificity metrics.
+These evaluations demonstrate the classifier's proficiency in distinguishing between normal, supraventricular, and ventricular heartbeats, validating its potential for integration into smart wearable technologies.

+## Results:
+The model is assessed through three experimental setups, each refining the classifier's performance.
+Hyperparameter tuning is performed to optimize the number of trees and features.
+Performance metrics demonstrate the model's high accuracy and reliability in arrhythmia classification.

 # Requirements
 The following Python libraries are required to execute the code:

 * numpy: For data manipulation and numerical computations
 * scipy: For scientific and technical computations
-* sklearn: Comprehensive toolkit for machine learning and data mining tasks, including model training and evaluation
+* sklearn: For machine learning and data mining tasks, including model training and evaluation
 * wfdb: For reading ECG data from the MIT-BIH Arrhythmia Database
 * PyWavelets: For wavelet analysis in feature extraction
-* pandas: Data manipulation and analysis library, ideal for handling structured data
+* pandas: For structured data handling and analysis
-* matplotlib (optional): A versatile plotting library for creating static, interactive, and animated visualizations in Python
+* matplotlib (optional): For creating static, interactive, and animated visualizations in Python

 # Project Structure